Neev1108/Single-Cell-Pipeline/README.md

 Cell Ranger _count_ command uses FASTQ files to generate a cell by gene count matrix.

-## 1. Cellranger Reference Transcriptome
+## 1. Cell Ranger Reference Transcriptome

 Cell Ranger _count_ requires a reference transcriptome.
 Below are instructions for creating a Cell Ranger reference transcriptome from a whole genome fasta (.fa) file and a Gene Transfer Format/GTF (.gtf) file.